Purple Sock Day logo with purple sock as the L in purple.

 Hero overlay

-With heartfelt thanks to the following organisations and their staff for wearing our purple socks to celebrate IDPD and caring enough to create opportunity for disabled-owned businesses and entrepreneurs.
+With heartfelt thanks to the following organisations & their staff for wearing our purple socks to celebrate IDPD & caring enough to create opportunity for disabled-owned businesses & entrepreneurs.

-If you would like to find out more and join these trailblazing inclusive organisations to help us create meaningful social impact for this year’s IDPD: please get in touch with us HERE
+If you would like to find out more & join these trailblazing inclusive organisations to help us create meaningful social impact for this year’s IDPD: please get in touch with us HERE

 Button text